 There are going to be times when you need to sprint in life, and other times when you are going to need to slow down.
 The yin and the yang.

 Balance is one of the most important core values in many ancient cultures because it reflects nature for what it truly is: perfectly balanced and able to bend, rather than break.

+As well as being a sublime state of mind, many people forget that calm is a simple decision to make.
 You can be calm in any situation should you allow yourself to be.
-No amount of angry drivers, long queues or frustrating technology can penetrate you when you adopt calmness as a core value.
+No amount of angry drivers, long queues, or frustrating technology can penetrate you when you adopt calmness as a core value.

 Every one of us is a social creature, whether we believe it or not, and community has been a key core value for us as a species for thousands of years.